simplicateca/craft4-matrix-conditionals/README.md

 ## Roadmap

 - Get additional field types working
+- Test on additional versions of Craft
 - improve a11y flags for fields that are hidden
+- Deprecate entirely once conditional fields in matrix blocks becomes part of the Craft CMS core

 ## Credits

 Brought to you by  [simplicate.ca](https://www.simplicate.ca).
 Written by Steve Comrie.

+Bug reports, feedback, and pull requests welcome.